 If you’re looking for a fast and efficient way to travel around Costa Rica, flying is your best option especially for those short on time.
 Adventure never ends in Costa Rica and it’s definitely an adventure to take a local flight.
-If you’re considering flying, read our post about flying from San Jose to Tamarindo and you can get our SkywayCR (local airline) 10% promo!
+If you’re considering flying, read our post about flying from San Jose to Tamarindo.

-The seats were surprisingly very comfortable and the big windows allow passengers to get stunning views of Costa Rica from the air.
-The planes go no more than 10,000 feet (3000 meters) so you don’t feel like you’re taking a flight – it feels like you’re taking a scenic aerial tour.
+In the 19 seater plane, the seats were surprisingly very comfortable.
+The big windows allows passengers to get stunning views of Costa Rica from the air.
+These planes don’t fly higher than 10,000 feet (3000 meters) so you don’t feel like you’re taking a flight – it feels like you’re taking a scenic aerial tour!

 Landing in Tamarindo Airport

-Read our experience flying from San Jose to Quepos too!
+Read our experience flying from San Jose to Quepos.